ACCESS-NRI/build-ci/README-DEV.md

 In this workflow, given the specs for a given compiler, a `spack-packages` version, and a list of models for a future `model` matrix strategy, we seek to:

 * Check that a suitable `base-spack` image doesn't already exists.
-This would be one that has the same compiler and same version of `spack_packages`.
+This would be one that has the same compiler and same version of `spack-packages`.
 * If it doesn't exist, create and push it using the [`access-nri/actions docker-build-push` action](https://github.com/ACCESS-NRI/actions/tree/main/.github/actions/docker-build-push).
 * After those steps, create the aforementioned `model` matrix strategy for each of the models.
 At this point, the pipeline looks like this: